scarletti-ben/template-LOVE2D/README.md

     - Allows you to use `love .` in your terminal to run `love.exe` in current directory

 # Project Structure of a Basic LÖVE2D Game
-The project structure of a basic `LÖVE2D` game can be seen below
+The project structure of a basic `LÖVE2D` game can be seen below, and should be almost identical to the one in this project
 ```text
 workspace/
 ├── game/